chrisbodger/VeinCam/docs/CONOPS.md

 ### Project Client
 Ben Healey (message2ben@gmail.com)

 Ben is medical student at the ANU and an employee of ACT Health.
-He personally started the project off open source information from the HackADay Venenfinder project to develop an affordable vein imaging device.
+He personally began this project using pointers from open source projects such as the 2017 HackADay project and the Venenfinder project, to develop an affordable vein imaging device.

 #### Responsibilities of the project team to the client
 * Design a device to meet the established baseline requirements that the client has presented.